OutSystems/docs-product/src/manage-platform-app-lifecycle/database-replica.md

 * Your primary database server must meet a minimum scalability requirement of Class 3.

-## Before you begin

-To request a **Database Replica user**:

-* You must be a **company administrator** or an **infrastructure administrator** for your company's account.

 ### Request a Database Replica user

 To request a Database Replica user, open a support case.
+You must be a **company administrator** or an **infrastructure administrator** for your company's account.

 Make sure you include the following information in the support case description:

 * Identify the **environments** where you require database access by providing their name or address.